 5. Ask who from the school district will be attending the IEP meeting

-These meetings usually consist of one or more of your child's traditional classroom teachers, special education teachers, and the school administrator responsible for special education (often times the school counselor).
+These meetings usually consist of one or more of your child's traditional classroom teachers, individual education teachers, and the school administrator responsible for education support and services (often times the school counselor).
 Pay close attention to the approach of your child's classroom teacher representative.
 This person sees your child's academic performance the most out of everyone and so is an essential part of the team.
 As such, the teacher can either be your best friend or worst enemy in regards to IEP meetings, since the teacher is usually the most convincing member of the IEP team.

 6. Invite others to attend the IEP meetings on your child's behalf

 Consider inviting your child's doctor, psychologist, independent tutors and evaluators, or even personnel from programs you want your child to participate in.
-If you really want someone there who can't make it, see if he or she would be willing to write a written statement.
+If you really want someone there who can't make it, see if they would be willing to write a written statement.
 Then read this statement at the IEP meeting.

 7. Come up with questions you want to ask at the meeting

 As you prepare for the IEP meeting keep a piece of paper handy.
 Any time you have a question, jot it down.
 Then add to it any other questions you may have included while writing your IEP blueprint or filling out the IEP form.
 Have this list of questions handy during the IEP meeting and ask anything that isn't answered.